Four-Lights-NL/strapi-plugin-deep-populate/README.md

 The plugin automatically populates `createdBy` and `updatedBy` fields when `populateCreatorFields` is enabled in the content-type configuration.

-### Whitelisting or Blacklisting
+### Allow / Deny Lists

 Sometimes you may want to restrict the nested population of certain relations or components.
 For example if you have a `Page` contentType where a deeply nested `Link` component has a relation to another `Page`.
-In those situations you can use the whitelist or blacklist configuration:
+In those situations you can use the allow or deny lists to control where the plugin should stop resolving nested relations.

 ```ts
 // config/plugins.js